 5 signs it’s time for an eCommerce redesign (or at least significant updates)

-We all know that just because a client asks for a full redesign of their site, that isn’t always the best end solution for them.
-And with eCommerce sites especially, if you don’t have to redesign it, sometimes it’s best to try to get by with smaller updates (to avoid some of the concerns we’ll talk about in the next section).
+We all know that just because a client asks for a full site redesign, it isn’t always the best solution for them.
+When it comes to eCommerce sites especially, if you don’t have to redesign it, sometimes it’s best to try and get by with smaller updates (to avoid some of the concerns we’ll talk about in the next section).